This post was most recently updated on October 7th, 2018

 We all know what transpired during those tumultuous times.
 America bought our country from Spain for 20 million dollars.
-Our forefathers weren’t happy with the agreement, and wanted our freedom back.
-The conflict became so bloody that it resulted to the deaths of 4,000 American troops and as much as 200,000 Filipinos (mostly civilians who died from disease).
+Our forefathers weren’t happy with the agreement and wanted our freedom back.
+The conflict became so bloody that it resulted in the deaths of 4,000 American troops and as much as 200,000 Filipinos (mostly civilians who died from disease).

 And that makes us wonder: How come the US didn’t see it coming?

 Turns out, there were anti-Imperialists who were able to foresee these things.
 One of them was no less than Andrew Carnegie, a self-made steel magnate, philanthropist, and among the richest human beings ever existed.

 Carnegie was against the annexation of the Philippines.
 But he didn’t just put his opinion on paper.
 In 1898, while the Treaty of Paris was underway, he went to see U.S. President William McKinley to personally talk him out of that agreement.

 The wealthy businessman was so against the idea that he went so far as offering 20 million dollars—the same amount stipulated in the treaty—so Filipinos could buy their independence from the United States.

 As for the reason why he made such offer, the one published in the May 16, 1902 issue of The New York Times was nothing short of prophetic: